Garllon/ruby-mentorship/lessons/1-variables.md

 ```

 Why is the last result 0 instead of 0.5 as expected?
 Integer is limited to whole numbers.
-If we like to do this operation correct
+If we want to do this operation correctly then
 we need floating point numbers.
-So the same operation as before, except that
+So the same operation as before, except this time
 we define the numbers as floats.

 ```ruby